kernzerfall/caesar-nvim-config/readme.md

 ## Installation

-Just drop `caesar.lua` in your `.config/nvim/lua/plugins` directory.
+Just drop `caesar-lazyvim.lua` in your `.config/nvim/lua/plugins` directory, or adapt it for your own installation.

 **Note**: You need to install Caesar separately, and its executable needs to be in your `$PATH`.